HjorturJ/HGOP/README.md

 ### Additional information
 We created a few extra scripts to the project that are not on the list of source files that is requested.
 All of these scripts were made with permission/recommendation from either Fanney or Hrafn.

+We would also like to note that we participated in the security Hackathon and have been credited with 1 "gradeable" solution to a github issue.

+Thanks! :relaxed:

 ### Authors
 Guðrún Margrét Ívansdóttir - gudruni17@ru.is